curtiscrummie39/NeuroControl-Middleware/README.md

 ## Main Entry Point

-Below is the main entry point code for the `WrapperCore` interface, along with method descriptions and their respective behaviors.
+Below is the main entry point code for the `WrapperCore` interface, along with method descriptions and their respective behaviours.

 ```java
 package com.example.wrappercore;